garrandall/popular-music-data/tracks/auld-lang-syne-kenny-g.md

 "Old soldiers never die.
 They just fade away." - GENERAL DOUGLAS MACARTHUR (Address to a joint session of Congress, 4/19/51)

-"Lucy" "Ahhhhhhh!" - LUCILLE BALL AND DESI ARNEZ
+"Lucy" "Ah!" - LUCILLE BALL AND DESI ARNEZ
 (one of the first very popular comedies on television)

 "It was a little cocker spaniel dog, and our little girl, Tricia, the six year old, named it Checkers " - RICHARD NIXON